jakeramaer/Computer-Graphics/README.md

 ## Setup
-To run this project, use the command 'make' in the 'Practical 3' source folder:
+To run this project, use the command 'make' in the '/coursework' source folder: